OUGC-Network/ougc-Awards/README.md

 14. Place `{$ougcAwardsViewAll}` in any template to display a link to view all awards for the current user.
 15. Place `{$ougcAwardsGlobalNotificationRequests}` after `{$awaitingusers}` in the `header` template to display the requests notification to moderator, category owners, and user owners.
+16. You can place `{$totalAwardGrants}` in the `postBitRow` or `profileRow` template if you want to display the amount of award grants in posts or profiles for each award.
+17. You can place `{$paginationMenu}` in the `postBitContent` template if you want to display the pagination for the current user post.

 [Go up to Table of Contents](#table_of_contents)